 Local Stormwater Pollution

-Unlike the water that goes down your sink or bathtub drains to the sewer collection systems, water that flows into storm drains is not treated and filtered for pollutants.
-This contaminated water flows directly into drainage ditches and lakes that feed into Oyster Creek and the Brazos River.
+Unlike the water that goes down your sink or bathtub, which drains to the sewer collection systems, water that flows into storm drains is not treated and filtered for pollutants.
+This contaminated water then flows directly into drainage ditches and lakes that feed into Oyster Creek and the Brazos River.
 From there the pollutants flow south into the Gulf of Mexico.